mmiranda222/.statsuite/content/changelog/_index.md

 > **WARNING:** While this first .Stat Suite Core (.NET) version using the SDMX-RI NSI web service default data plugin approach (according to the [DB model review](https://gitlab.com/groups/sis-cc/.stat-suite/-/epics/15) step 1) includes the related basic features such as PIT features, authorisations and new REST features, it does not contain yet the necessary [performance enhancements](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-data-access/-/issues/50) foreseen in step 2.
 This does not represent an issue for data structure definitions that have only a few dimensions and attributes, but those with more dimensions and attributes are now too slow for production mode.
 These performance enhancements of step 2 are expected to be released very soon.
 We therefore **recommend to not use this release in production mode** but to wait for the next .Stat Suite Core (.NET) release, especially if you manage dataflows with many dimensions and attributes.

-> **DISCLAIMER:** Starting with this release, the SDMX-RI NSI web service within the .Stat Suite will use the default NSI data plugin instead of the previous .Stat Suite-specific data plugin.
+> **WARNING:** Starting with this release, the SDMX-RI NSI web service within the .Stat Suite will use the default NSI data plugin instead of the previous .Stat Suite-specific data plugin.
 This requires the usage of a SDMX-RI MappingSet object (stored in the MappingStore structure database) for each of the dataflows.
 Except for MappingSets that are manually entered by the user through the SDMX-RI MappingAssistant, **all MappingSets must be generated specifically in the context of the .Stat Suite**.
 This is to be done through the following methods:
 >
 > - **Before** you generate the MappingSets (see next bullet), if during the migration/upgrade to version 5.0.0 with the DBUP tool some DSDs/Dataflows migrations fail (check the logs using the transfer service `/status/requests` method), then you should **migrate these dataflows manually** using the Transfer service method `/init/dataflow`.
 Note that his should happen only extremely rarely, and would be caused by previous inconsistencies in the DB state.
 In case the manual dataflow migration is still unsuccessful then it is recommended to delete the underlying DSD, cleanup the related DB objects (using the Transfer service method `/cleanup/dsd`), recreate the data structures and reload the related data.
 > - **Generate the MappingSets for all already existing dataflows when the .Stat Suite .NET version is migrated to 5.0.0 using the .Stat Suite Transfer service method `/init/allMappingsets`**.
 This method must be called manually as the very last step of the deployment of the new version (after all components are deployed/updated, and after the DBUP tool has run to update the databases). ([Documentation](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-12versioninitallmappingsets-this-function-creates-mappingsets-of-all-dataflows-found-in-the-mappingstore-db))